markupstart/dwl/README.md

 # dwl - dwm for Wayland

+**Note: I have addded the centeredmaster, autostart and ipc patches to suit my own needs.

 Join us on our IRC channel: [#dwl on Libera Chat]
 Or on our [Discord server].